-Over the past decade, trails have become one of the most popular recreational amenities in the U.S. Couples use them to take walks together, parents use them to teach their children how to ride a bicycle, and other use them to help lose weight, stay in shape, train for a race, or as a means by which to get to work, school, or to the store.
+Over the past decade, trails have become one of the most popular recreational amenities in the U.S. Couples use them to take walks together, parents use them to teach their children how to ride a bicycle, and other use them to help lose weight, stay in shape, train for a race, or as a means by which they can get to work, to school, or to the store.

-Not surprisingly, studies have shown that trails enhance local property values and can do much to attract residents, tourists, and busineses, to reduce traffic, and to improve air quality.
+Not surprisingly, studies have shown that trails enhance local property values and can do much to attract residents, tourists, and busineses; reduce traffic; and improve air quality.

 Because of these important benefits, Dallas County and many of its cities have been actively working to create a comprehensive trail system in the Dallas area.
 It is our goal to have a system that connects work places, neighborhoods, retail areas and other major destinations, and that enables people to safely walk, run, bike, or skate from one end of the County to another--a distance of at least thirty miles--without the need of a car.

 There are currently over 100 miles of major hard surface trails (i.e., trails with a width of at least eight feet and a length of at least 1.5 miles) and 7.5 miles of dedicated bike lanes in Dallas County.
 These trails and bike lanes are located in the cities of Dallas, Richardson, Irving, Grand Prairie, Carrollton, DeSoto, Lancaster, Mesquite, Addison, Farmers Branch, and Garland, and they already make it possible to reach major employment centers like Las Colinas and the Telecom Corridor, to connect with DART light rail stations, to enjoy views of White Rock Lake, Bachman Lake, and the Trinity River, to see concerts and sporting events at the American Airlines Center, to reach SMU or the University of Texas at Dallas, and to travel from beyond the County's border to downtown Dallas.